kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 ## Figureout yourself how to do:
 - Ask a question to a specific model.
-- Ask a followup quetion.
+- Ask a followup question.
 - Regenerate an answer.
 How to view original answer?
 - Ask Open WebUI to continue the an answer.
 - Search a chat from chat history.